 The Sierra Nevada Region of the Porsche Club of America was chartered on June 15, 1965.
-That means we’ve been around for quite a while and last year we celebrated our 50th anniversary.
+That means we’ve been around for quite a while and this year we are celebrating our 55th anniversary.

 In California we are the region of choice for all of Alpine country and those parts of the following counties on the eastern slope of the Sierras: El Dorado, Nevada, Placer and Plumas.
 Our regional boundary runs right along the Sierra ridge.